Sanseitō: Immigration and foreign investment

 Japan took in 1 million workers over the period from 2022 to 2025 to fill jobs left vacant by the decline in the Japanese working-age population.
 While foreign nationals make up about 3 percent of Japan's population, Sanseito has won voters with calls to limit immigration.

 The party has an anti-foreigner stance, based on claims that foreigners receive better treatment than native citizens and that Japan's culture is changing rapidly as a result of migration.
 The party calls for restrictions of foreign land ownership and a reduction in the number of foreign workers.
 In addition, the party is in favour of restricting land sales to any non-Japanese.
 Party members and supporters have made claims such as "Chinese people are buying up land and water resources on a large scale", as well as hostile remarks against Chinese students.

 In his campaign speech leading up to the 2025 House of Councillors election, Kamiya claimed that foreigners are bringing crime to Japan.
 The party claimed that they would put "Japan First", leading to worries about xenophobia.
 Political analysts say that despite gaining more attention, Sanseitō is unable to dismiss its connection with conspiracy theories.

 Economics

 Fiscal policy

 In terms of economics, in 2022 when Kamiya ran in election for the party, he claimed to support Abenomics but with modification needed.
-But in 2025, he commented on it negatively, criticizing its affinity with "globalism".
+In 2025, he commented on it negatively, criticizing its affinity with "globalism".
 Kamiya said he would support economic policy of tax reduction and use fiscal policy to support the economy.
 The fiscal deficit would be supported by issuing more debt and possibly cryptocurrency.